Los Angeles Accidents and Injuries Attorney Answers Frequently Asked Questions about California Personal Injury Law

 What if I was partially to blame in causing the accident?

 It is a typical ploy of insurance companies to try and shift at least some of the blame for the accident on to you by claiming that you were also negligent, such as by speeding or not looking where you were going.
 Don’t take their word for it, but contact an attorney of your own who will investigate the facts of the accident and determine who was at fault.
 Even if you were partially to blame, you can still recover compensation against the other negligent party, although your award will be reduced in proportion to the percentage of fault attributed to you.
-The Law Office of Jonathan M. Pennell fights hard to prove the other party’s fault and keep you from being unfairly saddled with any blame for the accident that does not properly belong to you.
+Pennell Law, APC fights hard to prove the other party’s fault and keep you from being unfairly saddled with any blame for the accident that does not properly belong to you.